znxlwm/pytorch-generative-model-collections/README.md

 This repository was re-implemented with reference to [tensorflow-generative-model-collections](https://github.com/hwalsuklee/tensorflow-generative-model-collections) by [Hwalsuk Lee](https://github.com/hwalsuklee)

-I tried to implement this repository as much as possible with [tensorflow-generative-model-collections](https://github.com/hwalsuklee/tensorflow-generative-model-collections).
+I tried to implement this repository as much as possible with [tensorflow-generative-model-collections](https://github.com/hwalsuklee/tensorflow-generative-model-collections), But some models are a little different.

 This repository is included code for CPU mode Pytorch, but i did not test.
 I tested only in GPU mode Pytorch.